fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

     * 7.0.0RC3

-Setting the main version creates a symbolic link called :file:`current` under the :dir:`inst` folder.
+Setting the main version creates a symbolic link called :file:`current` under the :file:`inst` folder.
 This is useful to get version-independent paths for the PHP executables:

 ..  sourcecode:: console